AAA3A-AAA3A/AAA3A-cogs/dashboard/README.rst

  Set all settings for the cog with a Discord Modal.

 * ``[p]setdashboard redirecturi <redirect_uri>``
- The redirect uri to use for the Discord Oauth.
+ The redirect uri to use for the Discord OAuth.

 * ``[p]setdashboard resetsetting <setting>``
  Reset a setting.

 * ``[p]setdashboard secret [secret]``
- Set the client secret needed for Discord Oauth.
+ Set the client secret needed for Discord OAuth.

 * ``[p]setdashboard showsettings [with_dev=False]``
  Show all settings for the cog with defaults and values.